hellowin/github-clear-merged-pull-requests/README.md

 $ python application.py
 ```

-Just follow the instruction on cli.
+Just follow the instructions on cli.
 Input the GitHub username, password, target user/ organization, target repository.
-This tool will automatically cleaning your beloved repository for you.
+This tool will automatically clean your beloved repository for you.